 And fun fact, companies like Amazon, Google, and Microsoft have some of the biggest computer parties (server farms) that power a lot of the internet.

 Why Would You Need a Web Server?

 You need web servers to create websites, like Google or Amazon.
-For this, you can use a company like Cloudways.
+For this, you can use AWS.
 They manage the hosting for you.
 Otherwise, you'll need to find another solution.

 Without one, you’d have to store website files on your personal computer.
 Then, you could only access your website when your computer was turned on.